asymmetric-effort/crsce/docs/Gpu/Abstract/Gpu-Ipc-Message.md

 ## Purpose

 Represents a message sent from parent to child via IPC.
+This type defines the serialized binary and deserialized class format of the IPC Message along with methods to facilitate serialization and deserialization.

 ## Properties